 8. Dangerous Occupation

 Some jobs are riskier than others.
-If you are working in one of the below-mentioned fields, you are a significant risk for many insurance providers.
+If you are working in one of the below-mentioned fields, you are a significant risk for many of these insurers making these disqualifying conditions for life insurance providers.
 The following are occupations that are considered dangerous for insurers.

 - Pilot and flight engineers